kawaiix621/kawaiix621/README.md

 **Learn Blockchain Technology in a Fun and Friendly Way!**

 Do you want to dive into the fascinating world of blockchain technology but feel overwhelmed by the complexity?
-This repository is your one-stop shop for learning the fundamentals in a fun and accessible way!
+I created a one-stop shop for learning the fundamentals in a fun and accessible way!

 **Here's what you'll find:**